samueludobong/trackmeet/README.md

 ### 🔎 Discover
 A discovery surface for finding people, artists, and live Meets.

+### 🎤 Lyrics & translation
+A full karaoke-style lyrics experience that shows up wherever music plays — your profile's now-playing card, Meets, and Jams.

+- **Time-synced ("karaoke") lyrics** — lines highlight and auto-scroll in step with the live playback position, sourced from [lrclib.net](https://lrclib.net) and cached in Supabase so any song someone has already viewed loads instantly (negative results are cached too).
+- **AI-powered translation** — translate lyrics into **22 languages** on the fly.
+Translation runs through a Supabase **Edge Function** backed by **Anthropic's Claude (Haiku)**, with the API key kept server-side; the function also returns the *detected source language*.
+Each `(track, language)` pair is computed once, ever, and cached in a shared table so every later viewer reads it for free.
+- **"First to discover" celebration** — be the first person in the app to ever pull up a song's lyrics and you claim it: a celebratory banner and a confetti burst, tracked via a global discovery claim so it only happens once per song.

 ### 🟢 Spotify integration
-- OAuth (PKCE) connect/reconnect flow with token refresh.
+- OAuth **PKCE** connect/reconnect flow with automatic token refresh.
-- Real-time now-playing polling and gradient theming derived from album art.
+- Real-time now-playing polling, with UI gradients & accents derived from the album art.
-- Full playback control (play/pause/seek/skip), search (songs / artists / albums), playlist & album browsing, and "add to playlist".
+- Full playback control (play / pause / seek / skip), search across **songs / artists / albums**, playlist & album browsing, and one-tap "add to playlist".
-- Time-synced lyrics.
+- Powers the synced playback in Meets and Jams (see below).

 ---